Parking across a dropped kerb

 Generally you should never park on the pavement unless you are parking in a marked bay.

 However if you have parking bays in your street you can park across your own drive but not beyond the marked bays as shown below.
+Your vehicle must be parked within the drop of the kerb and no wheels should be on the raised kerb edge.

 You cannot block the pavement as shown below.